First Chapter Fridays work well in my secondary classroom. Here are some tips I’ve learned.

 (First, I want to acknowledge that I did not invent First Chapter Fridays.
 I saw elementary teachers talking about the process on Instagram.
 Then, I searched for ideas and couldn’t find solid ideas for high school students.
 So, I took the idea and developed the guidelines below.
 If you know who indeed created First Chapter Fridays, let me know, and I will credit them.)

 Honestly, deciding to read aloud with my high school students was the best decision I’ve ever made as a teacher.
 (It really might be the singularly best one.)
 My relationships with students improved, and therefore my classroom management was smoother than in previous years.
 My students shared books that they treasure across their lives.
 I heard stories of Jack and Annie, Gooney Bird Greene, and Ready Freddy.
-I learned that under a lot of teenager-ness, I have readers.
-We discussed literacy openly and honestly.
+My young readers shared about their first books they loved, to Kate Dicamillo and Neil Gaiman in middle school.

 Our overall lessons improved too.
 I suddenly had a plethora of mentor sentences from books that we had shared.
 If students were stuck on a literary piece, I had shared knowledge to build upon.
 If we overwhelmingly disliked a book, we again had important conversations about what we expect from plot structures and themes.
 Literary time periods and devices that I hadn’t thought about since college came back to me, and I shared those ideas with students.
 One student checked out a college book of mine that detailed time periods.
 (I was ecstatically happy.)